 There is sometimes a danger of separating them.
-It is always easier to be engaged with the religion of the past or the future than to be faithful in the religion of to-day.
-As we look to what God has done in the past, or will do in time to come, the personal claim of present duty and present submission to His working may be escaped.
-Waiting on God must ever lead to waiting for Christ as the glorious consummation of His work; and waiting for Christ, must ever remind us of the duty of waiting upon God as our only proof that the waiting for Christ is in spirit and in truth.
-There is such a danger of our being so occupied with the things that are coming more than with Him who is to come; there is such scope in the study of coming events for imagination and reason and human ingenuity, that nothing but deeply humble waiting on God can save us from mistaking the interest and pleasure of intellectual study for the true love of Him and His appearing.
-All ye that say ye wait for Christ's coming, be sure that ye wait on God now.
-All ye who seek to wait on God now to reveal His Son in you, see to it that ye do so as men waiting for the revelation of His Son from heaven.
-The hope of that glorious appearing will strengthen you in waiting upon God for what He is to do in you now: the same omnipotent love that is to reveal that glory is working in you even now to fit you for it.
+It is always easier to be engaged with the Christianity of the past or the future than to be faithful in the Christianity of today.
+As we look to what God has done in the past, or will do in time to come, the personal claim of present duty and present submission to His working may be avoided.
+Waiting on God must always lead to waiting for Christ as the glorious consummation of His work.
+And, waiting for Christ must always remind us of the duty of waiting upon God as our only proof that the waiting for Christ is in spirit and in truth.

+There is such a danger of our being more occupied with the things that are coming than with Him who is to come.
+There is such scope in the study of coming events for imagination and reason and human ingenuity, that nothing but deeply humble waiting on God can save us from mistaking the interest and pleasure of intellectual study for the true love of Him and His appearing.
+All you who say you wait for Christ's coming, be sure that you wait on God now.
+All you who seek to wait on God now to reveal His Son in you, see to it that you do so as men waiting for the revelation of His Son from heaven.
+The hope of that glorious appearing will strengthen you in waiting upon God for what He is to do in you now.
+The same omnipotent love that is to reveal that glory is working in you even now to prepare you for it.

-'The blessed hope and the appearing of the glory of our great God and Saviour Jesus Christ,' is one of the great bonds of union given to God's Church throughout the ages.
-'He shall come to be glorified in His saints, and to be marvelled at in all them that believe.'
-Then we shall all meet, and the unity of the body of Christ be seen in its divine glory.
-It will be the meeting.place and the triumph of divine love.
+"The blessed hope and appearing of the glory of the great God and our Saviour Jesus Christ" (Titus 2:13 ASV), is one of the great bonds of union given to God's church throughout the ages.
+"He shall come to be glorified in his saints, and to be marveled at in all them that believed" (2 Thess.
+1:10 ASV).
+Then, we will all meet, and the unity of the body of Christ will be seen in its divine glory.
+It will be the meeting place and the triumph of divine love.
 Jesus receiving His own and presenting them to the Father.
-His own meeting Him and worshipping in speechless love that blessed face, His own meeting each other in the ecstasy of God's own love.
-Let us wait, long for, and love the appearing of our Lord and Heavenly Bridegroom.
+His own meeting Him and worshiping, in speechless love, that blessed face.
+His own meeting each other in the ecstasy of God's own love.
+Let us wait, long for, and love the appearing of our Lord and heavenly Bridegroom.
 Tender love to Him and tender love to each other is the true and only bridal spirit.